kfwojton/takehome/README.md

 Response
 ~~~~~~~~

-I would run this app using a postgres database and record all of the activity, as per implemented with this working example.
-I would also make sure to have users log in with a sign in with a check box saying they agree to the terms of service.
-In this terms of service, there should be specific terms around; "the final allocations when executed are final".
-Also prior to execution, I would send everyone an email with a confirmation of the amounts they are investing and % of such.
-At the same time there should be a serious bug; This way we can see exactly what happened and recall back with an investigation and a report, and a resolution.
-Given that equity is already distributed, it would likely not be an option to change the holdings of the company.
-But should there have been an accounting error, or reasonable mistake, I would work with the company who raised the money, raise this to their attention.
-From an organizational perspective, I would put this process/project management:
+I propose implementing the app utilizing a PostgreSQL database to meticulously track all user activity, mirroring the functionality demonstrated in our current operational model.
+Additionally, I would ensure a streamlined user experience by incorporating a sign-in feature accompanied by a checkbox for users to consent to our terms of service.

+Within these terms of service, precise language would be outlined, particularly emphasizing the irrevocability of final allocations upon execution.
+To further enhance transparency and user confidence, prior to any execution, I would initiate an automated email distribution, furnishing investors with a comprehensive breakdown of their investment amounts and corresponding percentages.

+Simultaneously, a robust contingency plan would be in place to address any unforeseen issues, including the discovery of critical bugs.
+This strategic approach enables us to conduct thorough investigations, compile detailed reports, and swiftly implement resolutions.
+Although adjustments to equity distribution may be impractical once finalized, any accounting discrepancies or genuine oversights would be promptly addressed through collaboration with the fundraising entity.

+From an organizational standpoint, meticulous project management practices would underpin this entire process, ensuring efficiency, accountability, and ultimately, the integrity of our operations.

-    1. Open a slack channel called Bug Reporting, that has a staff assigned to it; which rotates weekly.
-This way we can have a dev on call to address any issues.
-As issues come in; staff can report the bug, and the staff would just go into the database, look up the transaction, check to see if it was an issue, provide a resolution and post that on the channel.
-Then that person would be responsible for the resolution.
-This doesn't have to be a tech staff; more a customer service staff.
+1. Establish a dedicated Slack channel named "Bug Reporting" with a designated staff member assigned to it, with rotations on a weekly basis.
+This ensures we always have a developer available to promptly address any reported issues.
+As bugs are reported, the assigned staff member would access the database, investigate the transaction in question, provide a resolution, and communicate it within the channel.
+This responsibility doesn't necessarily fall solely on technical staff; rather, it could involve customer service personnel, ensuring a holistic approach to issue resolution.

-    2. I would also have a monthly meeting with the team to discuss any issues that came up, and how we can prevent them in the future.
+2. Implement a monthly team meeting to facilitate open discussions about any encountered issues and brainstorm proactive measures to mitigate them in the future.
+This collaborative approach fosters a culture of continuous improvement and proactive problem-solving within the team.

 # Squeezed Down
 Prompt